- Courses by Program

 - Previous: National Institute of Mental Health “Training the Next Generation of Mental Health Researchers” (MH60482) Training Award, Role: Research Trainee (PI: Victor Reus) Dates: 04/2009 – 06/2011

-Lawrence Wallack is professor and director for the Center for Public Health Studies at PSU and distinguished fellow of the Moore Institute for Nutrition and Wellness at OHSU.
-He served nine years as dean of the College of Urban and Public Affairs at PSU and is emeritus professor of Public Health at the University of California, Berkeley.
+Lawrence Wallack is a Professor Emeritus and director for the Center for Public Health Studies at PSU, and a distinguished fellow of the Moore Institute for Nutrition and Wellness at OHSU.
+He served nine years as dean of the College of Urban and Public Affairs at PSU and is an Emeritus Professor of Public Health at the University of California, Berkeley.

 He’s had an esteemed career working in public health and in research and training in promoting good public health policy through media advocacy.
 He is past chair of the Board of Trustees of the World Affairs Council of Oregon and is a lifetime national associate of the National Academies, based on “extraordinary contributions through pro-bono service to National Research Council and Institute of Medicine.”